Waves in space-dependent and time-dependent materials: a systematic comparison: Green's function retrieval

-The first term on the right-hand side is the spatial Fourier transform of the space correlation of measurements by receivers at time instants $t_A$ and $t_B$, in response to an impulsive source and its time-derivative, respectively, at $t_b$.
-The second term has a similar interpretation, except that the impulsive source and its time-derivative are interchanged.
-The left-hand side is the spatial Fourier transform of $G_t(x,t_B,t_A)+G_t(-x,t_A,t_B)$.
-Hence, the Green's function $G_t(x,t_B,t_A)$ (when $t_B>t_A$) or $G_t(-x,t_A,t_B)$ (when $t_B<t_A$) between $t_A$ and $t_B$ is retrieved from the space correlations of measurements at time instants $t_A$ and $t_B$.
+The right-hand side is the superposition of space correlations of measurements by receivers at time instants $t_A$ and $t_B$, in response to an impulsive source at $t_b$ and its time derivative and vice-versa.
+The left-hand side is the causal Green's function ${\cal G}_t(x,t_B,t_A)$ between $t_A$ and $t_B$, minus its space-reversed acausal counterpart.
+Hence, the Green's function ${\cal G}_t(x,t_B,t_A)$ (when $t_B>t_A$) or $-{\cal G}_t^a(-x,t_B,t_A)$ (when $t_B<t_A$) is retrieved by evaluating the right-hand side of this expression.
 Note that this is independent of the time instant $t_b$ of the source, as long $t_A$ and $t_B$ are both larger than $t_b$.
-Unlike the two-sided representation of equation (\ref{eq1025}), which requires sources at $x_b$ and $x_e$, this is a single-sided representation, which requires sources at $t_b$ only.
-Note that the time-derivatives act on a superposition of left- and right-going waves at $t_b$, hence, the right-hand side cannot be further simplified.
+Unlike the two-sided representation of equation (\ref{eq1025b}), which requires sources at $x_b$ and $x_e$, this is a single-sided representation, which requires sources at $t_b$ only.
+Note that the time-derivatives in equation (\ref{eq1052b}) act on a superposition of left- and right-going waves at $t_b$ (see for example Figure \ref{Fig2}, with $t_b=t_0$), hence, we cannot use an expression similar to equation (\ref{eq54a}) to simplify the right-hand side of equation (\ref{eq1052b}) further.